Headers

 }

-All HTTP decorators support custom response headers passed as the second argument option.
+All HTTP decorators support custom response headers via the second argument.

 // ...